 If you have a high-deductible health insurance plan, you likely have the option of a health savings account (HSA).
 This allows you to set aside pre-tax money to cover medical costs.
 HSAs also roll over from year to year, so any money you don’t spend is available in later years, potentially in retirement.
 And unlike 401(k) money, HSA money isn’t taxed as long as it’s used on eligible medical bills.

-Guaranteeing income for life, annuities are the best way to insure against the risk of outliving your savings.
+Guaranteeing income for life, annuities can be an effective way to insure against the risk of outliving your savings.